 Avoiding known cancer-causing industrial chemicals, such as benzene, might lower your risk of developing MDS.

-Treating cancer with radiation and certain chemotherapy drugs can increase the risk of MDS.
-Doctors are studying ways to limit the risk of MDS in patients who get these treatments.
-For some cancers, doctors may try to avoid using the chemotherapy drugs that are more likely to lead to MDS.
+Treating cancer with radiation and certain chemotherapy drugs can increase a person’s risk of MDS.
+For some cancers, doctors may try to avoid using the chemo drugs that are more likely to lead to MDS.
 Some people, however, may need these specific drugs.
 Often, the obvious benefits of treating life-threatening cancers with chemo and radiation therapy must be balanced against the small chance of developing MDS several years later.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.